lotusnprod/lotus-manuscript/manuscript.md

 If the name of the first author was present in the original field, a score of 1 was given, else 0.
 Those three scores were then summed together.
 All candidates were first ordered according to their crossref score, then by the complement score for related subcategories, then again according to their title-producing organism score, and finally according to their translation distance score.
-After this reranking step, only the first candidate was kept.
+After this re-ranking step, only the first candidate was kept.
 Finally, the Pubmed PMCID dictionary ([PMC-ids.csv.gz](https://ftp.ncbi.nlm.nih.gov/pub/pmc/PMC-ids.csv.gz)) was used to perform the translations between DOI, PMID, and PMCID ([src/2_curating/2_editing/reference/3_cleaning.R](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/2_curating/2_editing/reference/3_cleaning.R)).

 From the 36,710 initial "original" references, 21,970 (60%) references with sufficient quality were obtained, of which 15,588 (71%) had the organism name in their title.